daronphang/coding_resources/docker/CI_CD_pipeline.md

 ## CI/CD Pipeline:
+Continuous Integration is the process where software is built and initial tests are completed.
+Continuous Deployment is the process of combining code with infrastructure, ensuring all tests are completed and policies followed.

-Continuous Integration/Continuous Delivery pipelines are a practice focused on improving software delivery using either a DevOps or Site Reliability Engineering (SRE) approach.
+CI/CD pipelines are a practice focused on improving software delivery using either a DevOps or Site Reliability Engineering (SRE) approach.
 A series of steps that must be performed in order to deliver a new version of software.
 Introduces monitoring and automation to improve the process of application development.
 Pipeline elements include:
 1) Build: Stage where application is compiled.
 2) Test: Stage where code is tested.
 3) Release: Stage where application is delivered to repository.